 The SAC met and reviewed last year's School Improvement Plan.
 Recommendations were made.
 After reviewing last years SIP it was deemed to have effective strategies.
-For the 2103-2014 school year the data indicated that there was an overall 85 point gain, rating the school an "A".
+At this time the 2014-2015 data is not available.

 Development of this school improvement plan